xuxingc/xuxingc.github.io/_pages/cv.md

   * School of Mathematical Sciences, University of Science and Technology of China
   * Supervisor: Prof. Xinmin Hou
   * We consider extremal problems in graph theory concerning spectral radius

+* If you're interested in these topics above, feel free to contact me to get references.
+We can discuss problems together!

 Honors
 ======